 In order to find the homeschool curriculum that is the best fit for your family, consider

 - Your self

 You'll want to choose a homeschool curriculum that addresses all three.
 This guide will help you evaluate these considerations, as well as how to determine if a homeschool curriculum fits for your unique needs.

 🔎 Choosing a Curriculum with Your Children in Mind

 Children come in different ages, stages, levels of development, learning preferences, personality types, and activity levels, and they have different interests.

-For example, if you have young children, you may wonder what curriculum you should use for your 4 (or 5 or 6) year old.
+For example, if you have young children, you may wonder what to use for preschool curriculum or how to choose Kindergarten homeschool curriculum.
 Or you may be interested in what homeschool curriculum to use for an active, outdoorsy child.
 Or you may need a homeschool math curriculum for a struggling student.

 Learning styles.
 Some children learn more by creating and making things; others through reading or talking to people.
 When you choose your homeschool curriculum, take these preferences into consideration by exploring learning styles like visual learning, auditory learning, and kinesthetic learning.
 You may also need to consider whether your child is a right-brain learner when choosing curriculum.

 Interest-led learning.
 If your child has a strong interest or does not respond well to typical school work, you may want to try interest-led learning.
 You can choose resources that support the interest, and that might not include choosing a formal homeschool curriculum.

 Grade levels.
 You may want to know what homeschoolers think about how a child's grade level affects curriculum choice, and when grade level may matter most.
 Homeschooled kids frequently learn at different grade levels for different subjects, and there is more freedom to help them at the level where they are rather than the level they should be.